84566635/libvlc/README.md

 ```
 TODO:
 --------------
 - Improve the ACK frame implementation.
+ACKs should be tied to individual packets rather than be a general signal.
+This will make full duplex communication easier.
-- Add CRC checks to packets,
+- Add CRC checks to packets.
-- Add code for retransmitting the packet if the ACK or CRC check fails.
+- Add unique sequence numbers to every packet.
+This way packets can be sent out of order and ACKs can be tied to individual packets.
-- Read files and send as packets.
+- Add code for retransmitting the packet if CRC check fails.
-- Read packets and store as files.
+- Implement the LINK layer in some environment that can handle hard real-time constraints.
-- Implement the LINK layer in the programmable real-time unit (PRU).
+- Examine Xenomai project for performing real-time tasks.